TERREMEMBER/znbase/docs/content/v1.3/deploy/public-clouds/azure/terraform.md

 The following resources are created by this module:

-- `module.azure-yugabyte.azurerm_virtual_machine.Yugabyte-Node` The Azure VM instances.
+- `module.azure-ZNbase.azurerm_virtual_machine.ZNbase-Node` The Azure VM instances.

-For cluster named `test-cluster`, the instances will be named `yugabyte-test-cluster-node-1`, `yugabyte-test-cluster-node-2`, `yugabyte-test-cluster-node-3`.
+For cluster named `test-cluster`, the instances will be named `ZNbase-test-cluster-node-1`, `ZNbase-test-cluster-node-2`, `ZNbase-test-cluster-node-3`.

-- `module.azure-yugabyte.azurerm_network_security_group.Yugabyte-SG` The security group that allows the various clients to access the YugabyteDB cluster.
+- `module.azure-ZNbase.azurerm_network_security_group.ZNbase-SG` The security group that allows the various clients to access the ZNbaseDB cluster.

-For cluster named `test-cluster`, this security group will be named `yugabyte-test-cluster-SG` with the ports 7000, 9000, 9042, 7100, 9200 and 6379 open to all other instances in the same security group.
+For cluster named `test-cluster`, this security group will be named `ZNbase-test-cluster-SG` with the ports 7000, 9000, 9042, 7100, 9200 and 6379 open to all other instances in the same security group.

-- `module.azure-yugabyte.null_resource.create_yugabyte_universe` A local script that configures the newly created instances to form a new YugabyteDB universe.
+- `module.azure-ZNbase.null_resource.create_ZNbase_universe` A local script that configures the newly created instances to form a new ZNbaseDB universe.
-- `module.azure-yugabyte.azurerm_network_interface.Yugabyte-NIC` The Azure network interface for VM instance.
+- `module.azure-ZNbase.azurerm_network_interface.ZNbase-NIC` The Azure network interface for VM instance.

-For cluster named `test-cluster`, the network interface will be named `yugabyte-test-cluster-NIC-1`, `yugabyte-test-cluster-NIC-2`, `yugabyte-test-cluster-NIC-3`.
+For cluster named `test-cluster`, the network interface will be named `ZNbase-test-cluster-NIC-1`, `ZNbase-test-cluster-NIC-2`, `ZNbase-test-cluster-NIC-3`.

 ## 4. Destroy the cluster (optional)